Embracing the Perspective of Your Wife, Husband or Romantic Partner

 Try out his or her mindset and manner of seeing, hearing and feeling the world.
 Doing so increases your flexibility, helping you grow in wisdom, and in your ability to get along even better with your husband, wife as well as all others.

-These 4 tips will serve you and your mate, whatever your situation, and will be especially helpful if you have been having the kind of difficulties that motivate you to seek out marriage therapy couples counseling in St. Cloud and Central Minnesota.
+These 4 tips will serve you and your mate, whatever your situation, and will be especially helpful if you have been having the kind of difficulties that motivate you to seek out marriage therapy couples counseling in or near St. Cloud and in Central Minnesota.

 * Telephone and video conferencing sessions may be arranged if there is a barrier to meeting face-to-face.
 Although couples counseling isn't covered by insurance, our rates are affordable.
 We also have a sliding fee scale with reasonable minimums.
 We do not ask financial questions to qualify for our sliding fee scale.
 You simply choose the amount that is comfortable for you and your budget.
 Please text or call (320)223-9481 to arrange a no-cost telephone consult.